Corum (watchmakers)

-Montres Corum Sàrl, commonly referred to as Corum, is a Swiss watchmaker based in La Chaux-de-Fonds, Canton of Neuchâtel.
-Founded in 1955, it makes high-price watches, many of which are limited editions.
+Corum is a Swiss watchmaking company founded in 1955 by René Bannwart and his uncle Gaston Ries, based in La Chaux-de-Fonds, Canton of Neuchâtel.
 The benchmark watch series for Corum is its "Admiral's Cup" series.
-The company is owned by Hong Kong–based Citychamp Watch & Jewellery Group Limited together with Eterna.
-Both of these Swiss watch companies are managed by a management committee composed of Yeznig Magdhessian, Soon Boon Chong & Maxime Ranzoni.
+The company was owned by Hong Kong–based Citychamp Watch & Jewellery Group Limited together with Eterna, from 2013 until 2025.
+In 2025, Corum returned to 100% Swiss ownership following a management-led buyout.